 - can the child keep to one decision, without constantly changing their mind?

-Exceptionally, a joint enquiry team may need to speak to a child without the knowledge of the parent.
+Exceptionally, a social worker or police officer may need to speak to a child without the knowledge of the parent.
 This could be because

 - there is a possibility that a child could be threatened or otherwise coerced into silence